membership-ccarc/n7rb/README.md

 In Vercel, check these items if a deployment fails or forms stop working:

-- The project is connected to `alevie76-dev/n7rb` on GitHub.
+- The project is connected to `membership-ccarc/n7rb` on GitHub (login: membership@ccarc-info.org).
 - The production branch is the branch you are pushing to.
 - `MAKE_CLASS_SIGNUP_WEBHOOK_URL` is set in the Vercel project environment variables.
 - The build command is `npm run build`.